pedropaulofb/laderr/documentation/specification.md

 #### Automatic Resilience Generation

 A key feature of the LaDeRR Engine is its ability to **automatically generate resilience mechanisms** when conditions for resilience exist.
-Instead of requiring users to explicitly define resilience constructs, the engine:
+Instead of requiring users to explicitly define resilience ScenarioComponents, the engine:

-- **Identifies** when a resilience construct should exist based on the interplay between vulnerabilities, capabilities, and threats.
+- **Identifies** when a resilience ScenarioComponent should exist based on the interplay between vulnerabilities, capabilities, and threats.
-- **Instantiates** the resilience construct.
+- **Instantiates** the resilience ScenarioComponent.
 - **Establishes the necessary relations**, such as `preserves`, `preservesDespite`, and `preservesAgainst`.

 For example, if an **Asset** has a **Capability** that is at risk due to a **Threat exploiting a Vulnerability**, and another **Capability exists that can sustain resilience**, the engine **automatically introduces a resilience mechanism**.

 This behavior is formally defined by the **Resilience Requirement Rule** in **Section (Resilience Rules)**, which states:

-> "If an entity has a **Capability** and a **Vulnerability**, and another entity has an **ENABLED Capability** that disables the Vulnerability, and the Vulnerability exposes the first entity’s Capability while being exploited by a third entity’s Capability, then there must exist exactly **one Resilience construct** that preserves the first Capability and is sustained by the second entity’s Capability."
+> "If an entity has a **Capability** and a **Vulnerability**, and another entity has an **ENABLED Capability** that disables the Vulnerability, and the Vulnerability exposes the first entity’s Capability while being exploited by a third entity’s Capability, then there must exist exactly **one Resilience ScenarioComponent** that preserves the first Capability and is sustained by the second entity’s Capability."

 By leveraging this inference mechanism, users can **omit explicit resilience definitions** in their specifications, allowing the LaDeRR Engine to dynamically determine and instantiate them when applicable.